blacklightpy/vaultofknowledge/🗃️ Unorganized/🏛️ Studying Social Problems (to solve them)/🌀️ Religious Discourse/Forms of religion.md

 ## Attribute Form

 - Pan-theism (All is God) (Hinduism)
-- Pan-en-theism (All is in God) (Hinduism (Brahman-Creation) (Achintya Bheda-Abheda, Dvaitadvaita (differential monism), Vishistadvaita (qualified monism)), Kashmir Shaivism, Shakti/Tantra, Kabbalah/Jewish Mysticism)
+- Pan-en-theism (All is in God) (Hinduism (Brahmaan-Creation) (Achintya Bheda-Abheda, Dvaitadvaita (differential monism), Vishistadvaita (qualified monism)), Kashmir Shaivism, Shakti/Tantra, Kabbalah/Jewish Mysticism)
 - Pan-deism (God became All)

 - Monism (There is only one thing at the deepest level) (Vedanta)